Reasons for Exchange/Study Abroad

-- You should not assume that you can graduate on time, especially when you wish to study abroad in Year 4.
+- You should not assume that you can graduate on time, especially when you wish to study abroad for 1 year or in Year 4.

 - You may probably graduate on time if you devise your study plan very carefully, including the selection of courses at the host university and upon your return to HKSYU.

 - In order to have the freedom of course selection and fully enjoy the exchange experience, some students, especially for those who would like to study abroad for 1 year, prolong their studies by one semester or one year at HKSYU.

 - During the period of study, student either pay tuition fees to HKSYU only or to both the HKSYU and host university depending on the terms and conditions of the collaborative agreement signed between HKSYU and the host university.